What does an allergy mean?

 Exaggerated Immune Response

-IgE is overproduced in response to cat dander, pollens, and other harmless allergens.
+IgE is overproduced in response to cat dander, pollens, and other harmless

 Foreign substance is eliminated.